sgong-pdftron/stranger-docs/android/guides/getting-started/integrate-manual.md

 }
 ```

 And you are ready to start!
+Now time to open a [document in an Activity](/android/guides/getting-started/using-activity).